ChristianRich/bugger.js/readme.md

 <script src="js/bugger.min.js"></script>

 <script>
+  /**
+  * Instantiating Bugger
+  * useGA: true for logging to Google Analytics (if the GA instance is not found this flag is ignored)
+  * postURL: URL where errors are posted
+  * onError: callback when exceptions are thrown
+  */
     var bugger = new Bugger({

-        // true for logging to Google Analytics (if the GA instance is not found this flag is ignored) useGA : true,

-        // URL where errors are posted
+        useGA : true,
         postURL : 'http://localhost:8888/libs/Bugger.js/test/collect.php',

-        // Optional callback when errors are detected onError : function(error){
+        onError : function(error){
+          // Do whatever
         }
     });
 </script>